Ogawa Station (Kumamoto): History

 Ogawa Station was opened on 21 November 1896 as a station on the Kyushu Railway, which was nationalized in 1907.
-The first station building was destroyed in an air rad on 27 July 1945.
+The first station building was destroyed in an air raid on 27 July 1945.
 After the privatization of the Japanese National Railways (JNR) on 1 April 1987, the station came under JR Kyushu.

 Passenger statistics

-In fiscal 2020, the station was used by an average of 949 passengers daily (boarding passengers only), and it ranked 140th among the busiest stations of JR Kyushu.
+In the fiscal year ending March 31, 2025, the station was used by an average of 1,141 passengers daily (boarding passengers only), and it ranked the 151st busiest of JR Kyushu's stations.